LuckyDucky24/animalTradingCard/README.md

 # animalTradingCard
-I used a blank prototype and added design using CSS.
+I used a blank template and added design using CSS.